nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 When whole sections or parts of text is placed on top of a background image, the text may need to be edited out of the background, if possible.
 However, no advanced restoration of lost image details are required.
 Note that if a publisher file is provided, images and text may have been placed in different layers and the image can be extracted without any text.

+### SVG Images

+If a digital source material contains SVG images, they may be included as SVG if it is specifically requested by the Ordering Agency.
+The Ordering Agency must then provide instructions for how to embed the images in the HTML documents and any other details.

 ## CSS

 Suppliers are required to include the standard CSS [[css-2023]] file issued by the Ordering Agency.
 The CSS file is required to be stored in a folder named _css_ and placed at the same level relative to the package document.